 Compares the runner speed to the predicted efficient speed for the race at that point in the race.

 'Leader's Speed at Position' :

 Compares the runner speed with the speed that the leader was running at at that point in the race.
 This can be useful for detecting the relative efficiency of jumping fences.

 Compares the runner speed with the speed of the current leader.
-Useful for detecting horses coming through, although 'Leader at same Distance' will still do this quite effectively.
+Useful for detecting horses coming through, although 'Leader's Speed at Position' will still do this quite effectively.

 The split times are show per runner in 1 column and are configurable to last 5 furlongs ran, last 10 furlongs run, last 15 furlongs run or "All" furlongs run.
 Please be aware that depending upon the length of the race and your chosen configuration, this feature can take up a significant amount of screen space.

 Two metrics are displayed, in each column, for each runner - one on top of the other.

 Time Taken (s) - the actual time taken to run the split, in seconds.